robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 test hypotheses linking social phenotypes and fitness across temporal scales.
-Because of the non-independent nature of social interactions and associations, especially over time, it is hard to test hypotheses about social dynamics with a suitable null control (Farine, 2017; Proskurnikov & Tempo, 2017).
+Because of the non-independent nature of social interactions and associations, especially over time, it is hard to test hypotheses about social dynamics with a suitable null control (Farine 2017,
+@Proskurnikov\_2017).
 Using the framework of multilayer networks, making layers of different temporal periods provides a way to make appropriate null models to test questions about the dynamics of an individual’s social network position over multiple aggregated time periods.